hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/workspaces.md

 ## Application
-Prerequisite: The Research Group needs to be registered in the ServicePortal.

-[//]: # (TODO provide link to the ServicePortal)
-!!! attention "under Construction"
-    Link will follow soon

-A workspace can be created by a research group lead at the ServicePortal.
+Workspaces need to be created by registered research group lead/managers, see [Workspace Application](../hpc-workspaces/management.md#application)

-[//]: # (TODO provide link to the ServicePortal)

-!!! attention "under Construction"
-    Link will follow soon

 ## More Details
 For more details see: